Conduct Questions and Answers

-Your notification letter indicates that you will have a Student Conduct Review Board hearing.
-Your hearing will be with a board of your peers.
+If your notification letter indicates that you will have a Student Conduct Review Board hearing, your hearing will be with a board of your peers.
 The student conduct boards consist of between five and eight students, with a student chair and an administrative advisor.
 As noted in your rights, if there is a conflict of interest between you and a Board member, you may object to that person.

 What happens at the hearing?

 All student conduct hearings are tape-recorded, to maintain an accurate record of the proceedings.
-After turning on the recorder, the Board members will introduce themselves and briefly review process.
+After turning on the recorder, the hearing officer or Board members will introduce themselves and briefly review the process.
 They will explain your rights in the process, as well as what you have been charged with, and ask you to sign a document indicating you understand your rights.
 The incident report and any other supporting documents or statements will then be read.
 Then it is your opportunity to tell us what happened: If you have any witnesses, you may bring them in and let them speak with us.
-We may present witnesses as well.
+Other involved parties, including the hearing officer(s) or review board, may present witnesses as well.
 After all the information on the case has been reviewed, including the written documents and everything that has been said, you will be given the opportunity to tell us anything else we need to know before making a decision.
 The timeline for the decision and appeals process will then be explained to you and you may leave.
 You will be informed of the outcome of the hearing in writing.

 How is a decision made about whether or not I am responsible?